tstendara/Overwatch-queue-notifier/readme.md

 python setup.py
 ```

+- You wont need to run
+setup again unless you need to change the email or the way that you would like to be
+notified.

 ## Email
 ```
 [e] or [email]
 ```
-You'll then be prompted to input your email, after entering your info.
-You wont need to run
+You'll then be prompted to input your email.
-setup again unless you need to change the email or the way that you would like to be
-notified.

 ## Text
 ```
 [t] or [text]
 ```

 In order to use the texting service, you must setup an account on https://www.twilio.com/.
 Then go to Dashboard -- there you'll find your Trial Number, Account SID and AUTH token which is all required for the text setup.
-You wont need to run setup again unless you need to change the personal or the way that you would like to be notified.

 # Running the software

-1. Change Overwatch display to windowed, or borderless
+1. Change Overwatch display to windowed or borderless
 2. Navigate to Career profile
 3. Open terminal(insure that the terminal window isn't on the top left of the screen) and run ```python watchingQueue.py```